A Comprehensive Look At Kawasaki Mule Snow Plows

 Straight Plows Vs Tapered Plows Vs V-Plows

 For most riders, a straight plow blade is sufficient.
 Not only are they easy to operate and less expensive, but they typically last longer as well.
 V-shaped blades, on the other hand, are better at cutting through deep snow piles, dense snow banks, and stubborn snow / ice that has frozen over.
 Tapered plow blades are another option.
-They can push a bit more snow than standard straight blades before the powder starts to flow over the top, but similar results can be achieved by adding rubber deflector flaps or side shields to a standard straight blade.
+They can push a bit more snow than a standard straight blade before the powder flows over the top, but similar results can be achieved by adding rubber deflector flaps to a standard straight blade.

-You don’t need to spend $3K to get a quality Kawasaki Mule snow plow, nor must you modify your buggy in order to run a snow plow.
-Things like snow plow straps can be used to prevent your winch line from rubbing against the fairlead when plowing, while products such as blade markers are helpful when plowing in deep snow.
+You don’t need to spend $3K to get a quality Kawasaki Mule snow plow, nor must you modify your buggy in order to run one.
+Things like snow plow straps can be used to prevent your winch line from rubbing against the fairlead when plowing, while products like plow markers are helpful when plowing deep snow.
 You might find that a power angle adjuster makes life easier for you when plowing, but such luxuries are hardly compulsory.
 For extremely large jobs, you might be better off with a large truck-mounted plow.
 But for small- to medium-size areas that require agility, nimbleness, and speed, a Kawasaki Mule snow plow is the perfect tool for the job!